DesperC/Awesome-Splatoon3-Hacking/README.md

 5. right click on the model that uses the texture(s) you want to modify
 6. export it as `.dae` to the same folder your `.bfres` is in.
 7. check `Use Old Exporter` and uncheck `Use Texture Channel Swaps`
-8. refer to this section of the old method because i cant be bothered to explain again.
+8. refer to [this section](https://github.com/DesperC/Awesome-Splatoon3-Hacking/blob/main/README.md#6-toggle-use-old-exporter-and-untoggle-use-texture-channel-swaps) of the old method because i cant be bothered to explain again.

+### 9. Save the .bfres file using the save icon in the top left corner

+10. Recompress the file using Tools > Compression > ZSTD > Compress and compress the bfres file
+11. remove the "td" at the end of `zstd` to make it just say 'zs' and then save that file to the model folder of your sd card romfs directory.

 TIP : You can combine these 2 modding tecniques that you've learned so far to create custom icons and badges for your reskin just like my [Comet Range Blaster mod!](https://gamebanana.com/mods/439151) To learn how to make 2D icons from 3D models, here is a link to a small tutorial inside the repo.
 (TO BE MADE)